Pop kreatif: In Malaysia

-However one artist that had influence to Malaysia's music scene was that of Sheila Madjid.
 Sheila Majid's second album, Emosi (1986), introduced a pioneering fusion of jazz and R&B, a genre that was innovative in Malaysia at the time.
 The album features the hit single "Antara Anyer dan Jakarta," written by Indonesian composer Oddie Agam.
 The album gained significant traction in Indonesia's burgeoning pop kreatif scene, which led her to try the Indonesian market.
 Sheila Majid collaborated with Indonesian songwriters and producers, particularly during the mid to late 1980s, influencing her musical styles.
-Notably, her 1988 album Warna was recorded in Jakarta and featured collaborations with Indonesian composer Indra Lesmana on tracks such as the title song "Warna" and "Takkan Sendiri (Untuk Ibu dan Ayah)."
+Notably, her 1988 album "Warna" was recorded in Jakarta and featured collaborations with Indonesian composer Indra Lesmana on tracks such as the title song "Warna" and "Takkan Sendiri (Untuk Ibu dan Ayah)."
+By the 1989, Sheila Majid had also recorded "Dia", a song written by Indonesian composer Randy Anwar and earlier popularised by Vina Panduwinata, whom Majid has described as her idol.
+Although originally associated with the Malaysian music scene, Sheila Majid was regarded as a pop kreatif singer during her peak popularity in the 1980s following the success of her albums "Warna", "Kasih", and "Emosi", which incorporated jazz influences.

 Boosted by the popularity in Indonesia, "Sinaran" charted internationally, including in Japan.
 In 1989, a special Japanese edition of "Sinaran" was issued, featuring a new arrangement adapted to appeal to Japan's then-flourishing city pop market.
 Sheila Majid's popularity in Japan was further cemented when she performed at the 18th Tokyo Music Festival in 1989, showcasing "Sinaran" to a broader international audience.
+She would thus become the first Malaysian artist to perform at the Nippon Budokan Hall.
 The song reportedly reached the No. 1 spot on NHK Sapporo Radio Station's charts shortly after its release.
 It was also listed at number 38 on Radio Osaka's Carta Top 40.
-In 2024, Amids the resurgence of Pop Kreatif inspired trends, Sheila Majid collaborated with the Indonesian DJ duo Diskoria in a concert in Kuala Lumpur, blending her music with Indonesian disco and funk influences.
+Sheila Majid also had once performed a cover of "Sparkle" by Tatsuro Yamashita during a joint concert for her "Legenda: The Concert" album in 1991.
+In a New Straits Times interview, Sheila Majid commented that the city pop genre was also "[...] not something foreign to me.
+It's where my musical roots began."